damieh1/damieh1.github.io/_pages/evaluation.md

   $$
   \text{Final\_Score} = \text{Total\_Score} \times \text{Cohesion\_Multiplier} \times \text{Capacity\_Multiplier}
   $$
-    <p class="muted"><strong>In Other words</strong> We take the base score and scale it by the two multipliers—teams that stayed intact and kept skills retain more of their points.</p>
+    <p class="muted"><strong>In Other words</strong> We take the base score and scale it by the two multipliers.
+Teams that stayed intact and kept their skills get to keep more of their points..</p>

   </div>
 </section>